How much does van life cost? How can you afford to live in a van and travel? Is living in a van expensive?

 The main advantage is having a bespoke conversion on a vehicle model of choice.

-Finding an already converted van with this criteria was difficult in the UK.
-We ended up buying a 16 seater minibus, stripping it out and converting it from scratch.
+Finding an already converted van with these criteria was difficult in the UK.
+We ended up buying a 16 seater minibus, stripping it out, and converting it from scratch.